rsest/pytrends/README.md

     pytrends = TrendReq(hl='en-US', tz=360, proxies = {'https': 'https://34.203.233.13:80'})

+- Note: the parameter `hl` specifies host language for accessing Google Trends.
-Note: only https proxies will work, and you need to add the port number after the proxy ip address
+- Note: only https proxies will work, and you need to add the port number after the proxy ip address		 Note: only https proxies will work, and you need to add the port number after the proxy ip address

 ### Build Payload
     kw_list = ["Blockchain"]